awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeCommit.md

 # CodeCommit<a name="action-reference-CodeCommit"></a>

-Triggers the pipeline when a new commit is made on the configured CodeCommit repository and branch\.
+Starts the pipeline when a new commit is made on the configured CodeCommit repository and branch\.

 If you use the console to create or edit the pipeline, CodePipeline creates a CodeCommit CloudWatch Events rule that starts your pipeline when a change occurs in the repository\.

 You must have already created a CodeCommit repository before you connect the pipeline through a CodeCommit action\.

+After a code change is detected, you have the following options for passing the code to subsequent actions:
++ **Default** – Configures the CodeCommit source action to output a ZIP file with a shallow copy of your commit\.
++ **Full clone** – Configures the source action to output a Git URL reference to the repository for subsequent actions\.

+  Currently, the Git URL reference can only be used by downstream CodeBuild actions to clone the repo and associated Git metadata\.
+Attempting to pass a Git URL reference to non\-CodeBuild actions results in an error\.

 **Topics**
 + [Action type](#action-reference-CodeCommit-type)